Behind the Scenes of Ducati's Triumphant Return to Pikes Peak 2018

 Consider for a moment what it means to set a record.
 It’s not hard to imagine: humans are natural, even obsessive record-keepers.
-We all, through some vestigial quirk, recall inconsequential achievements—most beers drunk in a sitting, an undefeated run of ping-pong.
+We all, through some vestigial quirk, recall inconsequential achievements—most beers drunk in a sitting, a 290-point hand of Gin Rummy, an undefeated run of ping-pong.
 I remember very clearly the fastest I've ever driven, down to the decimal point: 197.6 mph, in a Ferrari F12berlinetta, on a Detroit proving ground runway.
-I can still recall that exact figure as easily as my ATM code.
-(Not to mention every long second of the run—the lightness of the steering wheel, like the car was in orbit; the slow, agonizing climb from 196 mph to 197 and beyond as thickening air became a brake on the machine, like driving through pea soup.)
-Yet that number has no significance or tangible effect; it doesn't mean anything.
-And besides, it wasn't even 200 mph.
+I recall that exact figure as easily as my ATM code.
+(I'll also never forget the lightness of the steering wheel, like the car was in orbit, or the slow, agonizing climb from 196 to 197—it felt like minutes—and then more, fighting a wall of air like driving through pea soup.)
+Yet that number has no meaning or tangible effect; except to me and only me, it's entirely insignificant.
+Besides, it wasn't even 200 mph.

 Owning a notable record, the kind that inspires well-funded competition and international news coverage and maybe a commemorative hat, is simple to fantasize but difficult to comprehend.
 Try to imagine being able to walk into any gathering of people, anywhere in the world—a birthday party in Tokyo or a Paris restaurant opening or an old logging bar in the Upper Peninsula—and stand on a chair and say: I am the best at this, better than you or anyone, including all the people who have ever attempted it, famous or dead, going back through recorded history.
 And then everyone has to agree with you.

 It is a rare and powerful drug.
-People who would otherwise be considered ordinary, everyday citizens—jobs and mortgages and children and pets—cover their faces with bees, or tattoos, or stuff themselves with pounds of mashed potatoes, or grow their fingernails to the length of reticulated pythons in order to experience it, and rarely for the promise of any sort of financial reward or meaningful notoriety.
-The need to set a record could be considered, for some, a form of madness.
+People who would otherwise be considered ordinary, everyday citizens, with jobs and mortgages and children and pets, cover their faces with bees, or tattoos, or stuff themselves with pounds of mashed potatoes, or grow their fingernails to the length of reticulated pythons in order to experience it.
+There is almost never any financial gain, or real notoriety, or any other reward.
+The record is what matters.
+The need to hold a record could be considered, for some, a form of madness.

 We like records because they help us contextualize, in small and often bizarre ways, our species’ place in the universe.
 The natural world imposes certain limits, thanks to things like gravity and inertia and friction, and we keep probing the edges, looking for a little extra room.
 Exactly how far can someone swim?
 How much weight can a person lift?
 How fast can we get from here to way the hell up there?
 What if we add a bicycle?
 How about a car?

-Vehicle manufacturers also like records because there's no opinion involved, unlike an award.
-Records are inarguable and mostly impervious to spin: no amount of persuasion can make 10 minutes quicker than nine minutes and 59 seconds, or make 217 miles per hour faster than 218.
+Vehicle manufacturers also like records because, unlike an award, records rarely involve opinion.
+Records are essentially inarguable and mostly impervious to spin: no amount of persuasion can make 10 minutes quicker than nine minutes and 59 seconds, or make 217 miles per hour faster than 218.

-Of all the various types of records, there is one broad and unofficial category that carries the most weight, thanks to an inexact mixture of romance and a certain hardnosed prestige.
-That category is comprised of all the records that risk death in the attempt.
+Of all the various types of records, there is one broad and unofficial category that carries the most weight, thanks to an inexact mixture of romance and morbidity.
+That category is comprised of all records that risk death in the attempt.
 For a manufacturer, danger adds a short but powerful narrative.
 It says: people—and not just regular people but extraordinary people, courageous people, the type that risk death for glory—trust our machines with their lives.